PennyLaneAI/pennylane/doc/introduction/chemistry.rst

     hamiltonian = qml.qchem.load_hamiltonian(h)

-We can then use :func:`~.vqe.cost` to automatically create our QNodes and define our cost function:
+We can then use :func:`~.vqe.cost` to automatically create the QNodes and define the cost function:

 .. code-block:: python